Lloydj48/git-lesson/README.md

 This is repository contains the files used for a git lesson Made an initial commit
 This is a change to an existing file that git has already tracked.
+This is a third change to the file.